biopragmatics/oquat/docs/invalids/prefix/ma.md

 ## `sdgio`: Sustainable Development Goals Interface Ontology

 Identifiers for this prefix are given incorrectly in `sdgio`.
+See the [GitHub repository](https://github.com/SDG-InterfaceOntology/sdgio).

 | external_xref   |   usages_count | usages                                                                                                                       |
 |-----------------|----------------|------------------------------------------------------------------------------------------------------------------------------|